 To start with, there are two primary phases required to get your hair to grow faster:

-Phase 2 – follow the correct procedure.
+- Phase 2 – follow the correct steps for fast hair growth.

-Phase 1 – Use Key Ingredients
+Phase 1 – Must-have Ingredients for Fast Hair Growth

 Like baking a cake, both of these components/parts are non-negotiable to produce the desired result.